Skip to main content

 Bring cash.
 Most fair vendors don't take cards — especially the food stands.
 An ATM trip mid-fair is nobody's idea of fun.

 Wear comfortable shoes.
 Fair grounds are a mix of grass, gravel, and pavement.
 Sandals will betray you.
+For more on dressing right, check out our guide to what to wear at a New England fair.

 Check the schedule ahead of time.
 Demo derbies, tractor pulls, and special events often happen at specific times.
 If you want to catch one, know when it starts.